modernish/modernish/README.md

                    (for directories, only true if traverse permission as well) can exec:      test if we have execute permission for a file (not a dir) can traverse:  test if we can enter (traverse through) a directory

+## Basic string operations ##
+The main modernish library contains functions for a few basic string manipulation operations (because they are needed by other functions in the main library).
+Currently these are:

+    toupper:       convert the contents of a variable to upper case letters
+    tolower:       convert the contents of a variable to lower case letters (note: the argument for these is a variable name without `$`)

+`toupper` and `tolower` try hard to use the fastest available method on the particular shell your program is running on.
+They use built-in shell functionality where available and working correctly, otherwise they fall back on running the external `tr` command.

 ## Modules ##